hirotoshi8/CarND-Advanced-Lane-Lines/writeup.md

 #### 4. Find the lane line
-I describe how I identified lane-line pixels and fit their positions with sliding windows approach.
+I demonstrate to identify lane-line pixels and fit their positions with sliding windows approach following the udacity's lecture

 ![alt text][image6]